AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 # DynamoDb

-If you have necessity in NoSQL database with fast performance and effective scalability, and you don't want to reinvent the wheel for management of such elements as
+If you have necessity in fast NoSQL database with effective scalability, and you don't want to reinvent the wheel for management of such elements as

 * commissioning
 * equipment setting and configuration
+* software patching
 * replication
-* software patching
 * cluster scaling

 Amazon DynamoDb will be a good decision.